Luk723/Luk/README.md

 * Core data to store user portfolio
 * Integrated Google Admob adbanner

+#### I created this application to get acquainted with iOS development, RESTful API, iOS Combine framework and MVC architecture.
+I also used this project to learn to integrate third party features like Google Admob (I made a grand total of 20cents from ads).

 ## [Profit Tracker: Track your profits](https://apps.apple.com/sg/app/profit-tracker-track-profits/id1606201584)
 #### An app to streamline the documentation of your trades.
 This app also gives overview of your trades